lumy/simplon_terraform/readme.md

 + provider registry.terraform.io/hashicorp/azurerm v2.46.0
 ```

-still new; the teams has not released a 1.0 version and updates are made frequently; but already
-famous and present in a lot of stacks.
+The First stable version has been release 2 weeks ago, it is brand new and already famous it is used in a lot of stacks.

 During this whole subject I advise you to check the help of each command, `terraform --help`, `terraform init --help`...